 4051 - 4th Avenue is a new permanent supportive housing project operated by the Safe at Home Society for individuals who are homeless or at-risk of homelessness.
 Transforming a former commercial hotel into 55 self-contained suites, the project will provide affordable, secure, and supportive housing for a mixed demographic of individuals in downtown Whitehorse, Yukon.
 Learn more!Learn more ›

 At Safe at Home, we are busy taking a multi-pronged approach to ending homelessness.
-You’ll find our team working with landlords to support housing accessibility and stability through our Landlord Engagement Specialist, our Coordinated Access Coordinator working with other service providers to ensure the By-Name List is up to date and serving those in need housing, and our Housing Stability, Support and Referral Workers supporting individuals to find or keep their housing.
+You’ll find our team working with landlords to support housing accessibility and stability, our Coordinated Access Coordinator working with other service providers to ensure the By-Name List is up to date and serving those in need housing, and our Housing Stability, Support and Referral Workers supporting individuals to find or keep their housing.
 In addition, we collaborate with other housing providers and advocates for housing by working together on our common goal to end homelessness in Yukon.Learn more ›

 Safe at Home Society Yukon believes in the importance of sharing a voice on issues related to homelessness.
 By participating on various boards and committees, both locally and nationally, we not only stay informed on the latest advances and best practices for ending homelessness in Yukon, but we also provide a voice so our unique Northern context is understood by a larger audience.Learn more ›